 Do you start every new year like I do, with a long list of things you want to accomplish in the following twelve months?
-Wouldn’t you love to look back on 2014 next December, having actually completed a large portion of that list?
-What follows are nineteen habits that can help those dreams become a reality:
+Wouldn’t you love to look back on the passing year next December, having actually completed a large portion of that list?
+What follows are nineteen habits that can help those dreams become a reality.

 We tend to over-estimate the time required to do a dreaded task, and under-estimate the amount of work we can accomplish in incremental units.
 Stop putting it off and just do it.
 (James 4:17)

 This needn’t be rigid and inflexible, just a barebones game plan for your day, a general idea of what you plan to do and when you plan to do it.
 As Alan Lakein so sensibly observed, “Failing to plan is planning to fail.”
 (Proverbs 16:9)

 Never skip the most important meal of the day, as it will provide the energy you need to greet the day’s responsibilities with vim and vigor.
 Be sure to include complex carbohydrates, for staying power that will carry you till lunchtime.
 (John 21:12)

 Aerobic exercise increases your energy reserves, so get your heart pumping.
 You’ll expend a little effort upfront, but you’ll build your endurance and ward off fatigue in the long run.
 (1 Timothy 4:8)